 QBID is generally available to most taxpayers with pass-through business income whose 2018 taxable income is at or below $315,000 for joint returns and $157,500 for other filers.
 For 2019 the taxable income thresholds will $321,400 for married filing jointly, $160,725 for married filing separate and $160,700 for all other filing statuses.
 Taxpayers with incomes above these levels may still be eligible for the deduction but the deduction will be subject to limitations based on the type of trade or business, the amount of W-2 wages paid by the trade or business, and the unadjusted basis immediately after acquisition of qualified property that was placed in service in the trade or business.
 See Qualified Business Income Deduction - Overview for additional information.

 A partnership is required to report to its partners/owners on the Schedule K-1 (Form 1065) – Partner’s Share of Income, Deductions, Credits, etc., the information needed for the partner/owner to calculate any QBID.
-The partnership reports this information on the Schedule K-1 (Form 1065) in Box 20 with the Codes of Z through AD, depending upon the item.
-It is this information from Box 20 of the Schedule K-1 (Form 1065) that should be used by the partner to calculate any 199A Deduction on their individual return.
+The partnership reports this information on the Schedule K-1 (Form 1065) in Box 20, Code Z. It is this information from Box 20 of the Schedule K-1 (Form 1065) that should be used by the partner to calculate any 199A Deduction on their individual return.
 The Box 20 information that is used in the QBID calculation is the following: